vincelaq/tron-lightcycle-game/README.md

 ## Additional information:
 ### Identified Bugs Still in Production
 1. Players can cross eachother and game still continues - Game script allows this because at a specific moment the movement ahead is an empty square, by the time the CSS application and game check runs, another player has occupied it and running the same checks.
+(Fixed as of June 30, 2021)
 2. Frame rate lag - The game lags at certain times because of the numbe of functions, calculations and checks it has to do for each interval.